AIDDbot/ArchetypeExpressAPI/docs/api.rule.md

   - Implement all methods defined in the interface.
   - The in-memory repository is useful for testing and rapid prototyping.
   - For actual database interactions, create a separate file (e.g., `[resource-name].postgres.repository.ts`).
+  - Consider implementing connection pooling for database repositories.
+  - Add transaction support for operations that require atomicity.

 ## 8. Data Transfer Objects (DTOs) and Types